sharonpamela/BuzzyMongo/README.md

-# All the News That's Fit to Scrape
+# Quotes Scraper for the Soul.

 ### Overview